ExPixel/cargo-disasm/README.md

 [![crates.io version][crate-shield]][crate] [![build status][build-shield]][build-status] [![license][license-shield]][license]

 > A cargo subcommand that displays the assembly generated for a function.
+> `cargo-disasm` does not require recompiling your project, it disassembles
+> and finds symbols in your binary directly.

 > **This is still under heavy development**